aws-samples/policy-as-code/content/getting_started/install_opa/index.en.md

 ---
-title: "Installing Open Policy Agent"
+title: "Open Policy Agent - Optional"
 weight: 13
 ---
 The following steps describe how to install the Open Policy Agent (opa) cli. </br>